-On February 17, 2021, the Company also completed the acquisition of certain assets of Mayo Labs, LLC, a performance marketing services company serving the financial services client vertical.
-The Company paid \$2.0 million in cash upon closing and will make \$2.0 million in post-closing payments, payable in equal annual installments over a two-year period, with the first installment payable twelve months following the date of closing.
-The results of the acquired assets have been included in the Company's results of operations since the acquisition date, which were not considered material to the Company.
+In the fourth quarter of fiscal year 2022, the Company completed another immaterial acquisition within the home services client vertical.
+The Company paid \$1.0 million in cash upon closing and will make \$1.0 million in post-closing payments, payable in equal annual installments over a two-year period, with the first installment payable twelve months following the date of closing.